Apply for Molecular Systems Engineering Platform Launch & Nanomachines Workshop

 Location: 50 Years Capital HQ, San Francisco

 Join leading scientists, technologists, and funders in advancing progress on Functional Nanomachines.
-Building an ecosystem of organizations solving real world problems with the power of nanomachines requires a diverse set of methods for designing, constructing, and operating nanomachines.
 We need an interdisciplinary R&D effort dedicated to supporting the field of nanomechanics, initiated by a roadmap to chart the path ahead.
 We invite you to map this path during our two-day workshop.

 What to expect: